Little Town Flirt

-"Little Town Flirt" is a song by Del Shannon, which he released as a single in 1962 and on the album Little Town Flirt in 1963.
+"Little Town Flirt" is a song by Del Shannon, which was released as a single in 1962 from the album Little Town Flirt in 1963.

 It spent 14 weeks on the Billboard Hot 100 chart, peaking at No. 12, while reaching No. 1 on the Irish Singles Chart, No. 1 in Australia, No. 4 on the UK's Record Retailer chart, No. 7 on New Zealand's "Lever Hit Parade", and No. 9 on Canada's CHUM Hit Parade.

 The song was ranked No. 88 on Billboard's end of year ranking "Top Records of 1963".

 Cover versions

 The British band Smokie released their version as a single in 1981.
 The cover spent a total of 17 weeks in the German chart, peaking at No. 30.

-Altered Images also produced a version, first released as a promo single and as a music video in 1982, for the soundtrack album of the 1983 film Party Party.
+Altered Images produced a version, first released as a promo single and as a music video in 1982, for the soundtrack album of the 1983 film Party Party.
 The A&M Records single was backed with "Yakety Yak" by Bad Manners, also from the soundtrack.
 The Altered Images cover has not re-appeared on any of the band's anthologies.

-Electric Light Orchestra included their take on "Little Town Flirt" as a bonus track on their 2001 remastered release of their 1979 album Discovery.